docfate111/blog/_posts/2022-07-31-androidbug.md

 # Reporting

-It is a duplicate someone else already found and reported but for some reason never publicly reported.
+It is a duplicate someone else already found and disclosed sometime in November 2021 and became public August 2022.
 ```
 MediaTek Security Team believes that this is a duplicate of an issue previously reported by another external researcher.
 The original issue was tracked by: ALPS06478101

-Thank you.
-Where can I find the issue/report?

-We are unable to share the original report.
-Apologize for this!
 ```
 I also reported to Samsung but they only consider Samsung specific vulnerabilities not covered by AOSP common issues or chipset vendors.